Winter of 2009–10 in Great Britain and Ireland: 8 January

 Overnight temperatures of -22.3 C were recorded in Altnaharra in the Scottish Highlands.
 Heavy snow fell in the North of England throughout the day giving significant accumulations.
 A high of -7.7 C was recorded at Tulloch Bridge.

+John Kilraine reported on a man slipping and falling on ice, shouting "Oh shit" as he fell.
+The video was recorded on Church Street near the Four Courts in Dublin as part of RTÉ's early evening news broadcast Six One showcasing the effects of the poor weather and how Dublin City Council was working on removing slush from the streets.
+Following the news broadcast, the video of the man falling quickly became viral online.